CtrlK

 • XSS Prevention: Angular sanitizes interpolated values by default — {{ userInput }} safe.
 NOT use innerHTML unless absolutely necessary (e.g., trusted static CMS content).
 For user-generated content, display as text with {{ content }} — never as HTML.

-• Bypass Security: Only bypass security for content you control (e.g., trusted CMS headers).
-Never call bypassSecurityTrustHtml on user-provided data.
-Use DomSanitizer.sanitize(SecurityContext.HTML, content) instead of bypass functions.
-Audit every bypassSecurityTrust* call as potential XSS vector.
+• Trusted HTML APIs: Mark HTML as trusted only for content you control (e.g., vetted CMS headers).
+Never mark user-provided data as trusted.
+Prefer DomSanitizer.sanitize(SecurityContext.HTML, content) and review every trust-marking call as a potential XSS vector.

 • Route Guards: Protect all sensitive routes with functional CanActivateFn (e.g., inject(Router).createUrlTree(['/login'])).
 Apply with canActivate: [authGuard].